belkaite/developer-tasks-manager/README.md

 - Senior developers: can view, create, edit, delete tasks.
 - Junior developers: can view and edit tasks.

-## Main Features
+## Main features

 - Task creation and assignment can be done through content --> add content --> Task.
-- All Tasks have a custom view that displays them on the homepage with hey information in a table format, sorted in descending order by date.
+- All Tasks have a custom view that displays them on the homepage with key information in a table format, sorted in descending order by date.
 - Tasks can be filtered by name, junior and senior developers names, status and creation date.
 - In the Task List, clicking on the Task Name leads to the task's edit page.
 - Next to each tasks there is a 'View chart' option.
 Clicking on it shows Time estimation comparison (Senior vs. Junior vs. Actual time) in a chart.